genes-and-health/TRE-documentation-v3/docs/using-the-tre/understanding-tre-folders-and-buckets.md

 ### Your `home` directory

+!!! info "Identifying `home`"
+    * **Specificity:** sandbox specific
+    * **VM directory:** `/home/ivm`
+    * **URL:** Not applicable

 Available at `/home/ivm` in your sandbox, this is your personal folder.
-This folder can be used to store any files you wish to keep for short duration in your working directories. `/home/ivm` is a semi-fast (HDD) storage and as such is faster than other parts of the sandbox.
+This folder can be used to store any files you wish to keep in your working directories. `/home/ivm` is a semi-fast (HDD) storage and as such is faster than other parts of the sandbox.
 It might be worth running some jobs here, especially if you are loading large amounts of data.

 This folder should not be treated as a permanent/long-term storage so anything you want to keep should be moved to the `red` folder.
 However, snapshots of the disk/folder are taken on daily basis and are retained for a period of 7-days.
 In-case you accidently delete some useful data from the `/home/ivm` folder, you can reach out to the TRE Admins to check if it is possible to recover the disk to a previous snapshot date within last 7 days.